-There is evidence of earlier temple structures standing on the same sport going back to about 400 C.E. (that is, about 1600 years ago).
+There is evidence of earlier temple structures standing on the same spot going back to about 400 C.E. (that is, about 1600 years ago).
 After that, myth takes over and sometimes there is more than one story to explain the same thing in a totally different way!
-It does not seem to rattle the devout pilgrims.
+The inconsistencies do not seem to rattle the devout pilgrims.
 As the early Christian philosopher Augustine put it – “I believe so that I may understand.”

 The image below is of the core of the site.
 It shows a walled-off area with a square structure on the east side of an open space.
 The red dot in the image indicates where I took the photo below.
 Walk past the “Entrance for the Hindus only” sign to the other side of the gat and you are inside the complex and looking at a large statue of Nandi, Shiva’s bull.
 Then come the temple and the steps leading down to the river and the cremation ghats.
 I have not found any video footage or photos taken inside the main temple area.
 It may be that cameras are not allowed.